How do I get a college ID and parking sticker?

 Candlepin bowling alleys are in the Faculty House, lower level.

-Walking/hiking trails are in Hopkins Forest and Stone Hill behind the Clark Art Institute.
+Walking/hiking trails are in Hopkins Forest and on Stone Hill behind the Clark Art Institute.

 Hopkins Observatory has planetarium shows Friday evenings, 8:00 p.m. during the academic year; and Tuesdays and Thursdays, 8:30 p.m. during the summer.
 Call x2188 for free reservations and to check the times.